rwieruch/blog_robinwieruch_content/the-road-to-learn-react.md

 {{% chapter_header "FAQ" "faq" %}}

-**How do I get updates?** You can {{% a_blank "subscribe" "https://www.getrevue.co/profile/rwieruch" %}} or follow me on {{% a_blank "Twitter" "https://twitter.com/rwieruch" %}} to get updates.
-It keeps me motivated to do my work.
+**How do I get updates?** You can [subscribe](https://www.getrevue.co/profile/rwieruch) to my Newsletter or follow me on [Twitter](https://twitter.com/rwieruch) to get updates.
+It keeps me motivated to continue.
 Once you have a copy of the book, it will stay updated.
-But you have to download the copy again once its updated.
-I will notify everyone via the {{% a_blank "Newsletter" "https://www.getrevue.co/profile/rwieruch" %}} and {{% a_blank "Twitter" "https://twitter.com/rwieruch" %}}.
+But you have to download the copy again when an update is announced.
+I will notify everyone by a [Newsletter](https://www.getrevue.co/profile/rwieruch) and [Twitter](https://twitter.com/rwieruch).

 **Does it cover Redux?** It doesn't.
-The book should give you a solid foundation before you dive into advanced topics like Redux.
+The book should give you a solid foundation before you dive into advanced topics.
 Still the implementation in the book will show you that you don't need Redux to build an application.
+After you have read the book, you should be able to implement a solid application without Redux.

+**Does it use JavaScript ES6?** Yes.
+But don't worry.
+You will be fine if you are familiar with JavaScript ES5.
+All JavaScript ES6 features I describe on the journey to learn React will transition from ES5 to ES6 in the book.
+Every feature along the way will be explained.
+The book does not only teach React, but also all useful JavaScript ES6 features for React.

 **Why is the book pay what you want?** I have put a lot of effort into this and will do so in the future.
 My desire is to reach as many people as possible.
 Everyone should be enabled to learn React.
-When you come from my website to *Get The Book*, you will get a coupon url which allows you to pay what you want.
 Still you could pay - if you can afford it - because it already took me a lot of my time to write and improve the book.

-**Does the article cover all book chapters?** No. The book improves all the time.
-But it is tough to keep it in sync with the article.
-The article only covers preview chapters.
-These preview chapters are not up to date.
-Simply grab the book to get all the material!
-It has over 140 pages of learning material.
-It will stay updated.

-**Does the article stay updated?** Not really.
-I try to keep it updated, but I am working continuously on the book.
-It's hard to keep both in sync.
-Grab the book instead!
-What you see in the article is only a preview and not updated on a regular basis.

-**Will you add more chapters in the future?** It depends on the community.
-If there is an acceptance for the book, I will deliver more chapters and improve old material.
+**Will you add more chapters in the future?** You can have a look at the Change Log chapter for major updates that already happened.
+There will be unannounced improvements in between all the time.
+In general it depends on the community whether I continue to work on the book.
+If there is an acceptance for the book, I will deliver more chapters and improve the old material.
 I will keep the content up to date with recent best practices, concepts and patterns.
-But it has to pay me a bit of my effort.
 I would love to hear your thoughts about possible chapters to improve and enrich the learning experience.

 {{% chapter_header "Changelog" "changelog" %}}